pavanvyn/triple-stability/README.md

 This repository contains a simple python3 code to check if a given configuration of a triple-star system is dynamically stable.
 Please refer to Vynatheya et al. (2022) (see https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4146V/abstract) for details regarding the multi-layer perceptron classifier.

+Two MLP models are provided, using different defining criteria for stability.
+In Vynatheya et al. (2022), stabililty is defined on the basis of change in semimajor axes.
+Alternatively, in Vynatheya et al. (2023), stability is defined on the basis of divergence of similar ('ghost') orbits.
+Refer to both papers for details, if required.

 The first step is to install the scikit-learn package (if not already available) using the following terminal command:

     pip3 install scikit-learn